-way to investigate the potential mechanisms driving our main results.
-Such an approach is common in medical trials, and has also been used by other pre-registered experimental studies in economics (Blattman et al., 2016).
+To account for multiple testing, we will use indexes for each for the three main primary set of outcomes: index of national identity, index of groupishness, and index of regionspecific sentiment and beliefs.
+The analysis of secondary outcomes is exploratory and, therefore, we do not plan to correct p-values for multiple testing in this case.
+This analysis will serve primarily as a way to investigate the potential mechanisms driving our main results and to suggest avenues for future research.
+This approach is common in medical trials, and has also been used by other pre-registered experimental studies in economics (Blattman et al., 2016).